Get the free Backgammon app:

 In the illustration below, the Backgammon board is viewed from the white player’s side (your side), and the points (long triangles) are marked with their values from 1-24:

-How to win the Backgammon game
+How to play the Backgammon online game

 The objective of the game is to move your pieces (small discs often called “checkers” or “chips”) around the board in the direction of the arrows shown in the illustration below, from the 24-point triangle to the 1-point triangle, and then off the board completely (remove them).
 The first player to move all his/her checkers off the board, is the winner of the game.